Connect Cited to Claude Desktop with MCP

 "I've done the schema fix, what's next?"

-Claude calls mark_action_done to record the completed action, then calls get_action_plan to refresh your list with updated priorities.
-This creates a working loop where you can knock out tasks one at a time.
+Claude calls update_priority_action_status to mark the action complete — and for recommendation-sourced actions, the Validation Engine auto-runs to verify the change actually landed (green ✓ verified, amber ⚠ couldn't see it yet, grey ? couldn't run).
+Claude then calls list_priority_actions to refresh your list with updated priorities.
+This creates a working loop where you can knock out tasks one at a time with verification at each step.

 Available Tool Categories

-The Cited MCP server exposes tools organized into six categories:
+The Cited MCP server exposes 47 tools organized into eight categories:

-- Action Plan -- Work with a prioritized task list.
-Mark actions as complete, skip items, and get an updated plan that reflects your progress.
+- Action Plan -- Work a prioritized task list.
+Mark actions complete (with auto-validation when the source is a recommendation), dismiss items, refresh priorities, track progress.

 Troubleshooting